X3Family/neovim-config/README.md

 live server allows you to host your html files locally on localhost:5555

+:LiveServerStart => starts the server on localhost:5555 LiveServerStop => stops the server

 # ⚙️ Configuration

 this section about how the config works and more.